-This pie is a family favorite, yet there are so many variations I’m not sure I’ve ever made it the same way twice.
+It seems I have too many recipes for Millionaire Pie, but Frozen Millionaire Pie is the recipe I keep coming back to.
 This version, our special Labor Day Weekend dessert, calls for cream cheese, pineapple and whipped cream.
-It’s also a little different in that it uses a baked pastry crust instead of graham.
+It’s also a little different in that it is frozen.

-Another difference between this pie and the ones I’ve made in the past is that this one is frozen.
-Freezing it means you have to let it thaw a bit before serving, but in my opinion it’s worth it because frozen pies slice neater and slices can be wrapped individually and stored in the freezer for weeks.
-If you’re feeding a crowd over the weekend that’s probably a non-issue, but if you’d like to make a pie for a small family who doesn’t want to be stuck eating pie for a week, freezing is a great alternative.
+Freezing Millionaire Pie means you have to let it thaw a bit before serving.
+But in my opinion, it’s worth it.
+For one thing, frozen pies slice neatly and slices can be wrapped individually and stored in the freezer for weeks.
+If you’re feeding a crowd over the weekend that’s probably a non-issue.
+If you are a family of 2 or 3, it might be — especially since this recipe makes two pies!

 - 8 oz cream cheese, softened

 - 1 14 oz can of condensed milk